coopersimon/spa/spa/README.md

 - Pokemon Black: Black screen
 - Pokemon HeartGold: 2d elements of game work ok, 3D in intro looks reasonable, 3D in title is quite broken
 - Pokemon Ranger: Slow start but does boot ok and shows menu.
 Seems to require touchscreen afterwards.
 - Super Mario 64 DS: Shows an initial nintendo logo, takes a long time to load before showing menus.
-3D in intro looks mostly fine but marios eyes are very creepy.
+3D in intro looks mostly fine but marios eyes are very creepy (texture matrix issue?).
 Difficult to continue without touchscreen
 - Tony Hawk's Downhill Jam: Shows titles, then black screen
 - Tony Hawk's American Sk8land: Shows titles, menus, then gameplay crashes after matrix overflow
 - The World Ends With You: Initial titles, then freezes (some sort of sprite visible at bottom of screen)